Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
 You call down a flare of scouring light from the sky upon a creature you can see within range.
-The target must make a CHAa Save.
+The target must make a CHA  Save.
 On a failed save, the target takes 3d8 Radiant damage and is Cursed until cured by Remove Curse or similar magic.
 Whenever the cursed creature takes any damage, it takes an additional 1d8 Radiant damage if it reduced a creature to 0 Hit Points in the last hour.
 - **Classes**: Paladin